danielsc/openai/notes.md

 After some investigation, I am able to reproduce the same numbers that are reported by the fine-tuning if the validation dataset from the fine-tuning is used.
 Any other dataset, however, shows the same difference as above.
 So, in some regard, the fine-tuning is overfitting to the validation dataset.

-### One-shot prompt crafting
+### Zero-shot prompt crafting

-As is shown at the top, one-shot prompts don't yield a good result for the lower end models.
+As is shown at the top, zero-shot prompts don't yield a good result for the lower end models.
 However, for davinci a decent score (`f1 = 0.48`) can be achieved.
-But it needs to be noted that this small changes to the prompt can make a big difference.
+But it needs to be noted that small changes to the prompt can make a big difference.
 See below table for examples:

 |       f1 | prompt                                                                                                                                 | run_uuid                      |
 |---------:|:---------------------------------------------------------------------------------------------------------------------------------------|:------------------------------|